SenseNet/sncom-resources/_docs/tutorials/starting-out-with-mvc.md

 ## Prerequisites
 You will need a basic MVC project to begin with and install one or more sensenet components.

-> For the purpose of this guide you will need the basic **sensenet Services** package and also the [WebPages](https://community.sensenet.com/docs/install-webpages-from-nuget/) component, because it will let you sign in easily and monitor the created content items.
+> For the purpose of this guide you will need the basic **sensenet Services** package, because it will let you sign in easily and monitor the created content items.

 There are two options here:

-- Install [sensenet Services from NuGet](https://community.sensenet.com/docs/install-sn-from-nuget) and also the [WebPages](https://community.sensenet.com/docs/install-webpages-from-nuget/) component: this way you will create a brand new MVC application, pull in the necessary packages from NuGet and make a few modifications manually.
+- Install [sensenet Services from NuGet](https://community.sensenet.com/docs/install-sn-from-nuget) component: this way you will create a brand new MVC application, pull in the necessary packages from NuGet and make a few modifications manually.
 - Or you can copy one of the prebuilt [sensenet project templates](https://github.com/SenseNet/sn-vs-projecttemplates).
-Those templates contain the **same NuGet packages**, they just save you the time of manually installing them.
-Our suggestion is to start with the one that contains the [Services and WebPages](https://github.com/SenseNet/sn-vs-projecttemplates/tree/master/src/SnWebApplicationWithWebPages) packages.
-The steps in this case:
+Those templates contain the **same NuGet packages**, they just save you the time of manually installing them.The steps in this case:
      1. copy the template
      2. build the solution
      3. execute the **same install commands** as at the end of the install guides above.
 These commands will create a database for you and import the necessary content items (please take a look at the install guides above for more details).
 In case you chose the two main packages, this means the following commands:

         ```
         snadmin install-services
-        snadmin install-webpages

         ```

 After the steps above, you will have an MVC application with sensenet 7.0 integrated.
 The remaining part of this article is about how to add a basic CRUD functionality for content items in Visual Studio.